- Routinely removing unwanted files and programs from the system.

 - Disable Property Lines and Land Owners.

-This will improve performance by eliminating gratuitous visual noise.
+This improves performance by eliminating gratuitous visual noise.

-To prevent false cache virus alerts and improve texture cache performance, turn off virus scanning for the following directories and add them to the list of ignored (trusted) directories for Norton AntiVirus:
+To prevent false cache virus alerts and improve texture cache performance, turn off virus scanning for the following directories and add them to the list of ignored (trusted) directories for Norton AntiVirus or your antivirus software of choice:

 - Choose Me > Preferences.